I LIKE YOUR WORK

 Apply to be a Studio Visit Artist!
-We highlight one Studio Visit Artist a week.
-Each studio visit artist has their work introduced on the podcast, on our social media, and on our website.
+Each studio visit artist has their work shared on our social media, and on our website.

 To apply, submit 3-5 images to with your bio, artist statement, website & Instagram link.
 There is a $5 application fee, please pay through the button below.